 Located on the third floor, the architecture/planning studio offers 30,000 square feet of continuous workspace and is the largest academic studio in the world.
 The large, open plan is configured with modular workplaces for each student electing a studio course.
 All tables and storage units are movable in order to permit easy adaptation to a variety of class sizes, projects, and methods of instruction.
 Seminar rooms and flexible design review spaces are located at each end of the studio.

-Architecture and urban planning education require collaboration and design and build spaces.
+Architecture and urban planning education require collaboration, design and build spaces.
 The Taubman Wing and renovation provides additional studio space and areas for group projects and collaboration: eight capstone rooms, three meeting rooms, two lounges, a reading room and a 5,700-square-foot commons.
-The commons also is used to host conferences, final reviews and other special events.
+The commons also host conferences, final reviews and other special events.

 The interior space of the addition is organized by a series of spiral-like stairs and ramps that create perambulatory sequences designed to create encounters between faculty and students.
 Externally, a saw-tooth roof reflects warm light, unifying the orthogonal geometry of the studio with the hexagonal, ramped commons.
 An exterior plaza links the new building with the existing one, providing an outside gathering space to foster community.
 Structural improvements, including an updated HVAC system and a new roof, upgrade the existing building.

 As a shared space, we have many combined building policies and services.
 Taubman College occupies the south side of the building, which includes studio spaces on the third floor, in addition to the SAND Lab and FABLab.
 Art & Design occupies the north side of the building.
 The courtyard and campus computing site are two examples of shared and communal space.